matter-labs/zksync-web-era-docs/docs/dev/tutorials/custom-paymaster-tutorial.md

 # Building custom paymaster

 Let's see how we can use the paymaster feature to build a custom paymaster that allows users to pay fees in our token.

+1. First we will create an ERC20 token contract and send some tokens to a brand new wallet.
-For the simplicity of the tutorial, we will assume that paying a single unit of our token is enough to cover any transaction fee.
+2. Then, we will create a paymaster that will assume that a single unit of the ERC20 token is enough to cover any transaction fee.
+3. Finally we will send a `mint` transaction from the newly created wallet via the paymaster.
+Even though the transaction would normally require some ETH to pay for the gas fees, our paymaster will execute the transaction in exchange for 1 unit of the ERC20 token.

 ## Prerequisite